pockerman/cuberl/examples/rl/rl_example_2/rl_example_2.md

 ```
 Running thompson sampling
-Thompson reward: 492
+Thompson reward: 484
-Thompson selected levers: 358  78  13 299 252
+Thompson selected levers: 306 158 256 250  30
 Running epsilon greedy sampling
-epsilon-greedy reward: 526
+epsilon-greedy reward: 486
-epsilon-greedy selected levers: 852  32  36  34  46
+epsilon-greedy selected levers: 840  49  36  34  41
 ========================================
 Running thompson sampling
-Thompson reward: 468
+Thompson reward: 447
-Thompson selected levers:  27  42  61  90 780
+Thompson selected levers:  19   9  41 229 702
 Running epsilon greedy sampling
-epsilon-greedy reward: 141
+epsilon-greedy reward: 140
-epsilon-greedy selected levers: 814  36  48  54  48
+epsilon-greedy selected levers: 840  36  45  37  42

 ```

 We can see that when all levers have the same probability of success Thompson sampling and
 $\epsilon$-greedy perform more or less the same, with $\epsilon$-greedy having some better performance.
+Notice also that Thompson sampling somehow spreads the decision making amongst the equally good levers.
 However, when the levers have different probability of success, Thompson sampling outperforms
 $\epsilon$-greedy by roughly a factor of 4.
-Notice that we can choose to force the $\epsilon$ to decay as we do more steps assuming which means will get more exploitation.
-Most likely, this will have better performance.
+Also notice that Thompson sampling favours the last lever as one would expect.
+In contrast, $\epsilon$-greedy seems to favour the lever with the lowest success probability.

+Although we did not implement this here, we can decay $\epsilon$ over time.
+This makes sense since as the agent spends more time in the game it aquires more knowledge and therefore it does not need to explore as often as it needs in the early stages.
+Alternatively, we can have the agent acting completely at random at the beginning and the then fully exploit.

 ## Summary

-This example implemented Thompson sampling and
+This example implemented Thompson sampling and  $\epsilon$-greedy in order to solve the multi-armed Bandits problem.